Hyperuniformity near jamming transition over a wide range of bidispersity

-Hyperuniformity is characterized by suppressed density fluctuations at large length scales.
-However, its analysis in jamming systems is hindered by statistical noise, overlapping signals, and finite-size effects, which make accurate characterization near the jamming transition challenging~\cite{rissone2021long, ozawa2017exploring, wu2015search}.

-Rissone \textit{et al.}~\cite{rissone2021long} recently proposed a method to compute real-space correlation functions at long distances with high accuracy.
-This approach exploits the dual relationship between particle centers and their contact points with neighboring particles.
-In this \textit{contacts-based representation}, one considers the contact points as \textit{quasi-particles} of effective diameter $\sigma' = \sigma/2$, where $\sigma$ is the particle diameter.
-This representation enhances structural features hidden in traditional particle-based descriptions.
-By analyzing the contact-contact correlation function in three-dimensional monodisperse systems, Rissone \textit{et al.} found a power-law decay in the radial distribution function, $g(r) \propto r^{-\gamma}$, with an exponent $\gamma \approx 4$.
-Since $S(q)$ is the Fourier transform of $g(r)$ and the hyperuniformity exponent $\alpha$ in Eq.~(\ref{eq:HUasymtotic_S}) is related to $\gamma$ via $\alpha = \gamma - d$, their results correctly reproduce $\alpha = 1$ for $d = 3$~\cite{donev2005unexpected}.
-The authors further suggested that other contact-related observables, such as contact forces or moments of the contact number, may enhance the precision of long-range correlation measurements, thereby improving the accuracy of the hyperuniformity exponent.
+Rissone \textit{et al.}~\cite{rissone2021long} recently proposed a method to compute real-space correlation functions for monodisperse systems at long distances with high accuracy.
+This approach exploits a dual relationship between particle centers and contact points in isostatic contact networks.
+They construct a representation in which contact points are treated as quasi-particles of effective diameter ${\sigma' = \sigma/2}$, where $\sigma$ is the particle diameter.
+This defines the \textit{quasi-particle representation}.
+This representation probes correlations within the contact network, which are structurally distinct from those in the real-particle packing.
+Rissone \textit{et al.} analyzed contact--contact correlation functions for observables $\calO$, such as (powers of) the contact number and the contact forces, in three-dimensional monodisperse systems.
+They found that the radial correlation function of $\calO$ decays as $C_\calO(r) \propto r^{-\gamma}$, with an exponent $\gamma \approx 4$.
+This implies $\alpha \approx 1$ for three-dimensional systems, as the two exponents are related via the Fourier transformation by $\alpha = \gamma - d$~\cite{donev2005unexpected}.
+The authors further suggested that such contact-related observables may enhance the precision of long-range correlation measurements, thereby enabling a more precise determination of the hyperuniformity exponent.